 - Tramadol is stronger than codeine and enhances serotonergic and adrenergic pathways as well as having an opioid effect.
 Adverse effects are probably comparative to codeine or dihydrocodeine.

-- Meptazinol is a centrally acting opioid used for moderate pain, with both agonist and antagonist effects on opioid receptors.
+- Meptazinol is a centrally acting opioid used for moderate to severe pain (including postoperative pain and renal colic) with both agonist and antagonist effects on opioid receptors.
 It causes less respiratory depression but caution is still warranted in anyone with a reduced respiratory drive.

 - Morphine remains the most valuable option of the stronger opioids for the management of severe pain, although nausea and vomiting are frequent adverse effects.
 It causes feelings of detachment and euphoria, which are very useful in the management of anxiety in palliative care.
-A Cochrane review concluded that it should be considered first-line for moderate to severe cancer pain.
+Cochrane reviews continue to conclude that it should be considered first-line for moderate to severe cancer pain.

-- Dipipanone is less sedating than morphine but is only available in the UK in combination with the anti-emetic cyclizine.
-Adverse effects of the cyclizine component make the combination unsuitable for long-term use.
+- Dipipanone is less sedating than morphine but is only available in the UK as a tablet in combination with the anti-emetic cyclizine.
+Adverse effects of the cyclizine component may make the combination unsuitable for long-term use.

 - Methadone has a long half-life and hence a longer duration of action than morphine.
 This results in a higher risk of accumulation, so it is usually prescribed once daily.
-It is less sedating, and is worth trying in some patients on morphine who have poor pain control or excessive adverse effects.
-Due to the risk of accumulation adverse effects may have a delayed appearance.
+It is less sedating and is worth trying in some patients on morphine who have poor pain control or excessive adverse effects.
+Due to the risk of accumulation, adverse effects may have a delayed appearance.
+Studies looking at safety and efficacy for non-cancer pain have so far been inconclusive.

 - Pentazocine can precipitate withdrawal symptoms in patients dependent on other opioids, due to its agonist and antagonist properties.
-It is a weak analgesic in its oral form, but in injectable form it is stronger than codeine or dihydrocodeine.
+It is a weak analgesic in its oral form but in injectable form it is stronger than codeine or dihydrocodeine.
 Hallucinations, delusions and agitation can occur at higher doses.
 The haemodynamic effects of pentazocine make it unsuitable for use in myocardial infarction.
+It is only partially reversed by naloxone.

 - Pethidine produces a faster onset but shorter duration of action than morphine.
 It is therefore not suitable for chronic cancer pain.
-It has its uses during the last stage of labour, but its relatively modest analgesic effect combined with its potential to cause convulsions, makes it less suitable than other opioids for prolonged obstetric analgesia.
+It has its uses during the last stage of labour but its relatively modest analgesic effect combined with its potential to cause convulsions, make it less suitable than other opioids for prolonged obstetric analgesia.

-- Alfentanil, fentanyl and remifentanil are used in injectable form for postoperative analgesia.
-Fentanyl is also available as a self-adhesive patch.
+- Alfentanil, fentanyl and remifentanil are used in injectable form for operative analgesia.
+Fentanyl is also available as a self-adhesive patch as an alternative to strong oral opioids such as morphine, and as buccal lozenges for breakthrough cancer-related pain.
+There is some evidence that transdermal fentanyl is associated with less constipation than oral morphine.

 - A significant minority of patients on strong opioids are unable to tolerate the side-effects or do not experience adequate pain control.